methanoliver/pandoc-fimfic/README.md

 Remember that the contents of this string will be interpreted as Markdown, so you will need to escape some characters with backslash (` \\ `) if you do not want them to be converted.

+#### fimfic-footnote-block ####

+This option allows you to customize the start of the footnote block.
+As footnotes are output in quote blocks, a need exists to distinguish them visually from other quote blocks.
+They are printed with reduced font size, and with this string at the beginning of the block.
+By default, this is 40 repetitions of a low horizontal wavy line character, "﹏".